mayank-pq2q4/The-Covid-Weather-Connection-Project/README.md

 # The-Covid-Weather-Connection-Project

-In this Repository, we try to build an app that can possibly analyze and answer two very significant questions regarding the COVID-19 spread in India, and consequently the world.
+In this repository, we try to build an app that can possibly analyze and answer two very significant questions regarding the COVID-19 spread in India, and consequently the world.
 ```
 1) Did the nation-wide lockdown have the desired effects of slowing down the spread?
 2) What role does the weather play in the spread of COVID-19?